nklmilojevic/caddy2-custom/README.md

-# caddy2-cloudflare
+# caddy2-custom
-Caddy 2 with Cloudflare docker repo
+Caddy 2 with Cloudflare and Redis plugins